Are your lower legs roughly the size of tree trunks because of pregnancy-related swelling?

 - Fluctuating hormone levels and blood composition.

-- Slower blood flow in the mom-to-be’s legs because of the weight of the fetus.
+- Slower blood flow in the legs because of the baby’s weight.

 - Vein injury during vaginal delivery or C-section.